Logoi-Linguistics/Logoi-Linguistics/README.md

     100                         ; 100 is a Constant::Even

 ;
-; alert!/String is an ImpureFunction which sends a String to the browser's dialogue box.
+; alert!/String is an ImpureFunction which displays a String in the browser dialogue box.
 ;

 alert!/String